cBioPortal/cbiohubpy/README.md

 cbiohub ingest ~/git/datahub/public/
 ```

 All the data by default gets stored in `~/cbiohub/`.
-Now you can combine all the study data together into a single combined study:
+Combine all the study data together into a single study:

 ```sh
 cbiohub combine